 For the purpose of saving time and cost (due to restrictions of resources) as well as in order to obtain unbiased estimates of the population status, sampling will be undertaken.
 This entailed the selection of a sub-group of the population (rather than all possible cases or elements) for the purposes of undertaking the study.
 At the time of conducting research, it was impossible, impractical or too expensive to collect data from all the potential units of analysis included in the research problem.
 A smaller number of units (a sample) was chosen in order to represent the relevant attributes of the whole set of units, the population.
-The sample was drawn from the Development Control Officials within Kajiado County (sampling units).
+The sample was drawn from the Developers, Developments and Households of Kia Ngombe 'B' zone as well as the Development Control Officials within Kajiado County (sampling units).